Fabrifio/graph-gcc-net/README.md

 The repository is structured in folders:
 -  The `root` contains all the Jupyter notebooks needed for preparing the dataset and training the GNN model.
 -  The `/model` folder contains the trained model.
--  The `/datasets` folder contains the all the datasets folder.
+-  The `/datasets` folder contains the all the datasets folders.

+NOTE: the `/datasets` folder should contain all the folders of all the datasets considered for the experiment.

 # Execution steps for model training and validation
 In order to perform the training of the GNN, the execution must follow these steps: